 In the Signing Statement, President Obama criticized Section 1138 as "substantially limit[ing] Federal agencies' discretion [...] administratively burdensome, raising the risk of harm to the safety of Government employees and the risk of loss or damage to Government properties [and creating] unacceptable counterintelligence and security risks.".

 The amendments on negative paper trails appeared in two sections.
 NDAA Section 1136 creates new 5 U.S.C. § 3330e, which will require agencies to review the personnel files of current and former federal employees for any negative information prior to selecting these individuals for new jobs.
-Section 1140 creates new 5 U.S.C. § 3322, which provides that federal employees who quit or retire while under investigation--but before the investigation is completed--can have negative notations put into their Official Personnel Folder (OPF) even after departure if the investigation results are negative.
+Section 1140 creates new 5 U.S.C. § 3322, which provides that federal employees who quit or retire while under investigation but before the investigation is completed, or who quit or retire while a proposed adverse action is pending against them but has not yet been decided. can have negative notations put into their Official Personnel Folder (OPF) even after departure if the investigation results are negative.
 Subject employees are entitled to notice and a chance to respond, and the placement of the negative record into the OPF is appealable to the Merit Systems Protection Board.

 Finally, NDAA Section 1107 temporarily allows the Department of Defense to increase Voluntary Separation Incentive Payments (i.e. VERA/VSIP payments or "buyouts") from $25,000 to $40,000, through September 30, 2018.